 TAX TIP.
-The IRS is launching the Information Return Intake System (IRIS) in January of 2023 for the 2022 tax year, which will allow employees to file electronically without special software.
-Filing electronically is a more secure option than submitting paper returns to the IRS.
+The IRS's Information Return Intake System (IRIS) is available for the 2023 tax year filings.
+It allows employers to file electronically without special software.
+Filing electronically is a more secure option than submitting paper returns to the IRS and is required for the majority of employers for the 2023 tax year.
+IRIS is a free system, but employers must apply to be able to use it.

-To illustrate, if a guest speaker visited a church in 2022 and received compensation from the church in an amount of \$600 or more (net of any housing allowance or travel expenses reimbursed under an accountable plan), the church must issue the person Copy B of Form 1099-NEC by January 31, 2023.
+To illustrate, if a guest speaker visited a church in 2023 and received compensation from the church in an amount of \$600 or more (net of any housing allowance or travel expenses reimbursed under an accountable plan) then the church must issue the person Copy B of Form 1099-NEC by January 31, 2024.

 Exceptions apply.
-For example, a church need not issue a 1099-NEC to a corporation (other than to attorneys that are incorporated), or to a person who will be receiving a Form W-2 for services rendered to the church (all income should be reported on Form W-2).
+For example, a church need not issue a 1099-NEC to a corporation (other than to attorneys that are incorporated), or to a person who will be receiving a Form W-2 for services rendered to the church (for whom all income should be reported on the Form W-2).
 Also, travel expense reimbursements paid to a self-employed person under an accountable reimbursement plan do not count toward the \$600 figure.
 Additionally, if supplies are purchased from a self-employed person, the amount does not count toward the \$600 filing limit if the amount for the supplies has been separately stated on the invoice from the contractor.

 To complete Form 1099-NEC, the church will need to obtain the recipient's name, address, and Social Security number.
-Churches should obtain this information at the time of the person's visit, since it often can be difficult to obtain the necessary information at a later date.
+Churches should obtain this information at the time of the person's visit since it often can be difficult to obtain the necessary information at a later date.
 IRS Form W-9 can be used to obtain this information.
-If a self-employed person who is paid \$600 or more during the course of the year by a church refuses to provide a Social Security number, the church is required to withhold a percentage of the person's total compensation as a backup withholding.
+If a self-employed person who is paid \$600 or more during the course of a year by a church refuses to provide a Social Security number, then the church is required to withhold a percentage of the person's total compensation as backup withholding.
 (See Step 3, above.)

-The backup withholding rate is 24% for 2023.
+The backup withholding rate is 24%for 2024.